http4k/http4k/README.md

 ## Contracts Module
 **Gradle:** ```compile group: "org.http4k", name: "http4k-contract", version: "1.0.0"```

-The `http4k-contract` module adds a much more sophisticated routing mechanism to what is available in `http4k-core` module.
+The `http4k-contract` module adds a much more sophisticated routing mechanism to that available in `http4k-core`.
 It adds the facility to declare server-side `Routes` in a completely typesafe way, leveraging the Lens functionality from the core.
 These `Routes` are combined into `RouteModules`, which have the following features:
 * **Auto-validating** - the `Route` contract is automatically validated on each call for required-fields and type conversions, removing the requirement